Rising Maternal Mortality and Poor Health Outcomes

 Maternal death for American Indian/Alaskan Native and non-Hispanic Black women is 3 to 4 times more likely to happen compared to White women.

-Racial and ethnic minorities suffer a disproportionately high burden of diseases and experience higher rates of mortality.
+Racial and ethnic persons of color suffer a disproportionately high burden of diseases and experience higher rates of mortality.
 Approximately 83,000 preventable deaths occur each year as a result of racial and ethnic health disparities, including high infant mortality rates.
-Over the lasts THIRTY years, racial and ethnic minority women, particularly African-American and Hispanic/Latino/Latino women, continue to experience worse health outcomes when compared to non-Hispanic/Latino white women.
+Over the lasts THIRTY years, persons of color, particularly African-American and Hispanic/Latino/Latino women, continue to experience worse health outcomes when compared to non-Hispanic/Latino white women.

 In 2015, 1 in 10 babies was born too early or premature in the U.S.

 From 2007 to 2014 the rates were on a decline, but recently there has been a rise in premature births across the nation.